What is a Working Cat Program?

 Is there an adoption fee?

-There is no fee to adopt a Barn or Garden cat, although donations are always welcome.
+There is no fee to adopt a working cat, although donations are always welcome.

 Do you have confinement equipment rental?